csc-training/geocomputing_course/materials/csc_services.md

 :::{admonition} Sensitive data
 :class: important

 Sensitive data should be saved and processed only in services for sensitive data: [SD services](https://research.csc.fi/sensitive-data-services-for-research), [ePouta](https://research.csc.fi/-/epouta).
-Encrypted files can be stored also to [Allas](https://research.csc.fi/-/allas).
+Encrypted files can be stored also in [Allas](https://research.csc.fi/-/allas).
 Supercomputers and cPouta should not be used for sensitive data.
 :::